realdecimalist/gerolamo/CONTRIBUTING.md

 ## Communication

-- **Chat & Discussion:**
-  We’re setting up a Slack/Discord channel for quick questions and updates.
-Check the README or main repo page for a link to join.
+Consider opening an issue or propose a pull request if you:
+- Found a bug
+- Want to propose a new feature
+- Think something can be improved

+For everything else consider using the [Cardano stack exchange](https://cardano.stackexchange.com/) using the `gerolamo` tag alongside other tags relevant to your question (e.g. `on-chain`, `off-chain`, `smart-contract`, etc. )

-- **Pull Request and Issue Comments:**
+**Pull Request and Issue Comments:**
   Don’t hesitate to ask for help or clarification in comments.
 We’re all here to help each other out.

 ## Code of Conduct

 We want this to be a welcoming, inclusive community.
-By participating, you’re agreeing to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you’re agreeing to follow our [Code of Conduct](CODEOFCONDUCT.md).
 In short, be respectful, considerate, and open-minded.

 ## License